mmularski/ckad-exams/ckad-tasks/exam-1/task-04-pod-securitycontext/task/task-description.md

 - The Pod should run as a non-root user (uid 1000).
 - The root filesystem should be mounted read-only.
 - Privilege escalation should be disabled.
+- The Pod must have the exact name listed above.